Crushing the romance stigma once and for all

 I’ll let you in on a little secret, folks.
 (Come closer…wouldn’t want this one getting out to just anyone)

-Women sometimes fantasize about being overpowered by a man.
+People sometimes fantasize about being overpowered.

 And further, as I’ve mentioned before, I’ve read a lot of romance novels.
 A. Lot.
 The portion of those novels that featured a man overpowering a woman amounts to maybe 2% of the total.
 It’s hardly fair to assume that all romance novels—or even a majority of romance novels, for that matter--promote that kind of relationship.